 Optimizing AXPY with Twists and Turns

 AXPY is one of the Basic Linear Algebra (BLAS) vector operations: vector addition aX+Y. It is a perfect target for classical optimizations like partial loop unrolling and scalar promotion -- as well as clever assembly hacking.
 (AXPY is also embarrassingly parallel; however, we focus here on single-thread performance.)
-These optimizations are indeed carried out -- by hand -- in OpenBLAS, regarded as one of the two fastest BLAS implementations.
+These optimizations are indeed carried out -- by hand -- in OpenBLAS, regarded as one of the fastest BLAS implementations.
 One can make a case for automatic code generation, to reduce the tedium of applying such optimizations -- given that there are many platforms and several AXPY varieties to optimize.

 This is the traditional elevator talk about metaprogramming in high-performance computing.
 It is not wrong.
 There is truth to it -- but not in the place one would have expected.